dallin-r-parker/lazyCA/README.md

 The script is written with the intention of simplifying the "Github pull -> copy selected files -> Gitlab" push process.

+## Requirements

+This script requires that you are running at least Node version `10.12.0`.

 ## Use

 To run the script, use the command `node index.js` and provide values for the `-gh` and `-c` options -